-The subluxation isn't always noticeable upon examination, but can be confirmed on x-ray.
-If the force is enough than it tears the acromioclavicular ligament, the coraclavicular ligament, and the capsule, it is known as a third-degree injury.
-A third degree injury is obvious on examination, and can be confirmed on x-ray.
+The subluxation isn't always noticeable upon examination but can be confirmed on x-ray.
+If the force is strong enough to tear the acromioclavicular ligament, the coracoclavicular ligament, and the capsule, it is known as a third-degree injury.
+A third-degree injury is obvious on examination and can be confirmed on x-ray.

-Treatment of these injuries depends on the severity, first and second degree sprains of the AC joint can often be treated successfully with conservative care for 2 to 4 weeks, when pain is alleviated.
-This is usually followed up with some physical therapy to restore normal range of motion and to strengthen the upper extremities.
-The treatment of third-degree sprains complete dislocations varies.
+Treatment of these injuries depends on the severity.
+The first and second-degree sprain of the AC joint can often be treated successfully with conservative care for 2 to 4 weeks when pain is alleviated.
+This is usually followed up with some physical therapy to restore the normal range of motion and to strengthen the upper extremities.
+The treatment of a third-degree sprains' complete dislocations varies.

 Some doctors think it best to be aggressive and perform an open reduction (surgery).
 Other doctors feel that they should be treated non-surgically because people tend to do well and can function with complete dislocations.
-When surgery is performed, it is usually directed at reconstruction of the conoid and trapezoid ligaments (coraclavicular ligaments).
+When surgery is performed, it is usually directed at reconstruction of the conoid and trapezoid ligaments (coracoclavicular ligaments).

 Return to Activity

-It is important that the athlete not return to sport until they have full range of nonpainful motion, no tenderness upon direct palpation of the acromioclavicular joint, and no pain when manual traction is applied.
+It is important that the athletes not return to sport until they have regained full range of non-painful motion, no tenderness upon direct palpation of the acromioclavicular joint, and no pain when manual traction is applied.

 The prognosis of these injuries is very good, obviously better for the lower grade injuries (first and second degree).
-However, even third degree injuries will do well if the appropriate treatment is applied and enough rehabilitation and rest is allowed.
+However, even third-degree injuries will do well if the appropriate treatment is applied and enough rehabilitation and rest are allowed.